agray998/bae-jenkins-reference-impl/README.md

 ## Setting up Production Server
 * On the production machine (with ports 8080 and 3000), install npm and set up credentials for the nexus repository as before.
-* Ensure wget is installed
+* Ensure wget is installed; this will be used to retrieve the backend .war from nexus